yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ~ Regression testing
 ~ Performance testing
 ~ Property-based testing
+~ Or actually a good mix of all of the above

 ???
 Show of hands: How many of you have worked with which type of tests?